yassineazimani/SnapAds4J/README.md

 This project is open source, so you could contribute by develop some issues.
 Just respect some rules before to develop these issues.

+### Rules to develop some features

+1. Check if the issue which contains the feature exists, if it doesn't exist, create it.

+2. Create a branch from develop branch

+3. Make your feature with complete unit tests

+4. Don't forget to write your name in contributor.md

+5. Once it's done, ask a pull request to merge your branch into develop branch

 ## License

 Apache License, Version 2.0